 WHAT ARE CHARTER PUBLIC SCHOOLS?

-Charter public schools, authorized by the Education Reform Act of 1993, are an important part of the Massachusetts public school system.
-Since the fall of 1995, the Massachusetts charter public school sector has grown from an initial cohort of 15 schools to over 70 programmatically diverse schools across the state.
+Charter public schools are an important part of the Massachusetts public school system.
+First authorized by the Education Reform Act of 1993, the Massachusetts charter public school sector has grown from an initial cohort of 15 schools in the fall of 1995 to nearly 70 programmatically diverse schools across the state.

 CHARTER PUBLIC SCHOOLS HAVE GREATER AUTONOMY